Jive Bunny and the Mastermixers: Musical career

-With "Let's Party" getting to Number One in the UK Singles Chart a couple of weeks before the Christmas chart of 1989, the act became the third group after Gerry and the Pacemakers and Frankie Goes to Hollywood to 'top the chart' with their first three releases.
-However as Jive Bunny was credited on a Children In Need charity single ("It Takes Two, Baby", also featuring Liz Kershaw, Bruno Brookes and Londonbeat) that charted a couple of weeks before "Let's Party", it could be say that this honour only applies to the Mastermixers.
-As of 2020, the Official Charts Company website does not include "It Takes Two, Baby" in its list of Jive Bunny hits, even though the cartoon rabbit is clearly visible on the single cover used on the site and even though many British Hit Singles books of the early 2000s added the record to their discography.
+With "Let's Party" reaching Number One in the UK Singles Chart a couple of weeks before the Christmas chart of 1989, the act became the third group after Gerry and the Pacemakers and Frankie Goes to Hollywood to 'top the chart' with their first three releases.
+However, Jive Bunny was also credited on a Children In Need charity single ("It Takes Two, Baby", also featuring Liz Kershaw, Bruno Brookes and Londonbeat), which preceded "Let's Party" and did not top the charts.
+As of 2020, the Official Charts Company website does not include "It Takes Two, Baby" in its list of Jive Bunny releases, while many British Hit Singles books of the early 2000s added the record to their discography.

 The original European medleys featured the original recordings by the original artists.
 Legalities prevented certain of the original recordings to be reused in America, so the American Jive Bunny releases substituted later re-recordings of the same tunes by Bill Haley, Del Shannon and others.
 Later reissues further replaced some of these artists, such as Bill Haley and Elvis, with impersonator-singers.

 The original idea for the project came from Les Hemstock on the DJ-only Mastermix DJ service.
 The original "Swing the Mood" mix appeared on Issue 22 of Mastermix's monthly album release.
 John Pickles (father of Andy Pickles) was never in the band, but was the owner of the label and effectively the manager.